DavidDHofmann/PhD/README.md

 This repository contains all R-scripts and ($\LaTeX$) files from David D.
-Hofmann's PhD thesis, entitled *Dispersal through Physical, Seasonal, and Extreme Landscapes*.
-The associated data is either hosted on dedicated repositories (e.g., dryad) or can be shared upon reasonable request.
+Hofmann's PhD thesis, entitled *Dispersal & Connectivity in Physical, Seasonal, and Extreme Landscapes*.
+The associated data is either hosted on dedicated repositories (e.g., Dryad) or can be shared upon reasonable request.
 The repository contains the following chapters.

 - `Chapter_1`: *A Three-Step Approach for Assessing Landscape Connectivity vis